ilija-the/vendrithvault/content/Myths & Religion/Lost Lord.md

 #deities #religion

-Identified as the +1 part of Vilhuni religion through the lens of the [[3+1 Theorem]].
+Identified as the +1 part of [[Hun Lords|Vilhuni religion]] through the lens of the [[3+1 Theorem]].

-Considered to have died off heirless past [[War Over Haeven]], but there is a consistent diaspora of people that claim their heritage.
+Widely believed to have died heirless past [[War Over Haeven]], but there is a consistent diaspora of people that claim their heritage.
+Those claims widely discarded as they're often charged with crimes.

 Patron saint of Vilhuni [[Gnomes]].

+Considered to be the **sly** and **far-sighted** of the siblings.
+Ever so ironic, given their death.